adap/flower/doc/source/docker/tutorial-quickstart-docker.rst

       $ cd quickstart-docker
       $ pip install -e .

 #.
-Create a new Docker bridge network called ``flwr``:
+Create a new Docker bridge network called ``flwr-network``:

    .. code-block:: bash

-      $ docker network create --driver bridge flwr
+      $ docker network create --driver bridge flwr-network

-   User-defined networks, such as ``flwr``, enable IP resolution of container names, a feature absent in the default bridge network.
-This simplifies quickstart by avoiding the need to determine host IP first.
+   User-defined networks, such as ``flwr-network``, enable IP resolution of container names, a feature absent in the default bridge network.
+This simplifies quickstart example by avoiding the need to determine host IP first.

 Step 2: Start the SuperLink